 The Phase 2 enzymes add another substance to the intermediate metabolite, a process called conjugation.
 The substance added is called a conjugate.
 Phase II conjugates include: amino acids, sugars, glutathione (which is stimulated by N-Acetyl-Cystine), methionine, sulfur (found in garlic, onions and cruciferous vegetables like broccoli and cabbage) and acetyl co-A.

 Just as there are substances that induce Phase I enzymes, there are also substances that increase activity of Phase II detoxification enzymes.
 Flavonoids, found in fruits, vegetables and many herbs, help induce detoxification.
 Ellagic acid, found in red grape skin (an ingredient in Thai-Go), induces several Phase II enzymes while decreasing Phase I activity.
 Other substances that can induce Phase II enzyme activity include garlic, rosemary, soy and cabbage.

 Once the substance has been transformed in Phase 2 detoxification, it has to be eliminated from the body through the bile or the urine.
-Eliminating toxins through the kidneys requires adequate water intake, so water intake during any cleanse is critical.
-Eliminating toxins through the bile requires fiber, because fiber latches onto toxins in the bile and carries them out of the body.
+Eliminating toxins through the kidneys requires generous water intake, so drinking water during any cleanse is critical.
+Eliminating toxins through the bile requires fiber because fiber latches onto toxins in the bile and carries them out of the body.
 Otherwise, toxins can be reabsorbed in the gut.

 I hope that this information has helped you understand why nutrition (building) is so important to detoxification (cleansing), especially in weak and malnourished people.